-I’ve been thinking about the best spots for engagement photos in Minneapolis and I’ve realized this: there isn’t one right place for engagement photos, because there isn’t one right place that sums up what you are like as a couple.
+One thing you need to know about choosing the best spots for engagement photos in Minneapolis: there isn’t one right place for engagement photos, because there isn’t one right place that sums up what you are like as a couple.

 And ultimately, that is what engagement photos are all about – showing off what your days together are like and how you fill your lives together.